meilisearch/documentation/reference/under_the_hood/tokenization.md

 # Tokenization

 **Tokenization** is the act of taking a sentence or phrase and splitting it into smaller units of language, called tokens.
-It is the first step of document indexing in the Meilisearch engine, and is a critical factor in the quality of search results.
+It is the first step of document indexing in the MeiliSearch engine, and is a critical factor in the quality of search results.

 Breaking sentences into smaller chunks requires understanding where one word ends and another begins, making tokenization a highly complex and language-dependant task.
 MeiliSearch's solution to this problem is a **modular tokenizer** that follows different processes, called **pipelines**, based on the language it detects.